What is the Drucker Challenge?

 Can I participate?

-The Challenge is open to students (bachelor, master, MBA, and PhD) and young professionals, 18 to 35 years old (inclusive of both ages).
-Check your eligibility on the Rules page.
+The Challenge is open to students (Bachelor, Masters, MBA, and PhD) and young professionals, 18 to 35 years old (inclusive of both ages).
+Check your eligibility on the Guidelines page.

 I’m 18 years old, but I’m a high school student and/or matriculated university student who hasn’t yet started their program.
 Can I submit an essay?